 At HAPO, we make banking simple for you.
 You deposit money at HAPO, and we loan that money out to another member.
 Credit unions traditionally offer lower lending rates and higher savings rates since we don't have outside stockholders to pay.
 The members of the credit union are the owners, so any profit made by the credit union is returned to the member-owners in the form of great rates, free or low cost services, and dividends.

 Sounds great, how can you join?
-It's easy, you can join online or visit one of our convenient locations and open a savings account with an initial minimum deposit of $5.
+It's easy, you can join online or visit one of our convenient locations and open a savings account with no minimum deposit.
 Membership in a credit union depends on that credit union's charter.
 HAPO is a state-chartered credit union so anyone who lives, works, worships or attends school in Washington state or lives and/or works in the Umatilla or Morrow County in Oregon state can become a member.
 There are some exceptions including accounts for minors and accounts opened for Dealer Direct loans.
 If you meet HAPO membership eligibility, you can also join when you finance your vehicle right at the car dealership.

 One more note: At HAPO, your funds are federally insured up to $250,000 and backed by the full faith and credit of the United States Government by the National Credit Union Administration (NCUA), the strongest deposit insurance fund in the country.
 HAPO also does business in accordance with the federal Fair Housing Law and the Equal Credit Opportunity Act.